CreepySasquatch/HDRMods/pages/Guides/Cyberpunk/Cyberpunk-Creepy-Preset.md

 description: How to Setup RenoDX and Install Creepy's Ultra HDR Preset
 ---

-{% include callout.html type="tip" content="If you are upgrading from Version 1 of Creepy's ReShade preset, then you just need to rerun the ReShade Installer, pick Update ReShade and Effects, pick the new preset, and it will grab the new shaders you need.
+{% include callout.html type="tip" content="If you are upgrading from Version 1.0 or 2.0 of Creepy's ReShade preset, then you just need to rerun the ReShade Installer, pick Update ReShade and Effects, pick the new preset, and it will grab the new shaders you need.
 It still uses the same GitHub shaders you downloaded before.

 You also want to make sure that your RenoDX version is up-to-date.
 As of May 7th you still need to grab it from the RenoDX Discord server, check for the pinned post from April 5th, 2026." %}